jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 	Alt text may not be long enough to describe a complex image like an infographic or a flowchart.
 Use a longer text alternative to describe any meaningful information.

-For more detailed guidance, see [Requirements for providing text to act as an alternative for images](http://www.w3.org/TR/html51/semantics.html#alt).
+For more detailed W3C guidance, see [Requirements for providing text to act as an alternative for images](http://www.w3.org/TR/html51/semantics.html#alt).

-The W3C website also has a [great tutorial about alt text](https://www.w3.org/WAI/tutorials/images/), information about what you need to do with different types of images and an alt text decision tree.
+The W3C also has a [great tutorial about alt text](https://www.w3.org/WAI/tutorials/images/), information about dealing with different image types, and an alt text decision tree.

 ## Adaptable